 Not long after Su made his journey from finance to an adventurous, healthier lifestyle, the Chinese government launched a campaign to boost national spending on sports to help its citizens get more active and combat a growing health crisis.
 These efforts have led to an explosion of health and fitness influencers on Chinese social media and crazes for everything from running marathons to Cross Fit.

 But Su takes “the pursuit of an active lifestyle” to an extreme.
 He describes his days in finance as a time when he felt sleepless and drained on a regular basis.
-He traded that in for a life of testing his mental and physical limits in ways that make him feel alive and energized.
-As he travels to the best beaches around the world, with inspiration from like-minded YouTubers and Instagrammers, he has trained to be a lifeguard, a scuba diver, a skier, yogi, boxer, and more; he doesn’t specialize in one particular activity, preferring to keep his message more general.
+He traded that in for a life of testing his mental and physical limits in ways that make him feel alive and energised.
+As he travels to the best beaches around the world, with inspiration from like-minded YouTubers and Instagrammers, he has trained to be a lifeguard, a scuba diver, a skier, yogi, boxer, and more; he doesn’t specialise in one particular activity, preferring to keep his message more general.

 “Normally, I choose the best season in a place and I do the best sports that destination has to offer,” he said.
 “I focus on the basic idea of sports and lifestyle.
 The purpose of my training is not just to learn one sport—it’s training my basic sports skill or sports ability.
 And then with my training, I can do whatever I put my mind to.”

 Chinese consumers are beginning to relate to influencers like Su thanks to the government-led shift in priorities and a general lifestyle upgrade.
-Brands like Honda and 7-Up have played up his personal story and his range of athletic talents to appeal to a broad range of aspirational young consumers who are not only concerned with getting fit but seeking a higher purpose and more fulfilling life experiences.
+Brands like Honda and 7-Up have played up his personal story and his range of athletic talents to appeal to a broad range of inspirational young consumers who are not only concerned with getting fit but seeking a higher purpose and more fulfilling life experiences.

 “For me, the most important thing I can provide to my fans is that they see, ‘Oh, there’s a guy that really lives like this, and he’s so normal—he’s just the same as me,’” he said. “’If he can do it, then I can.
 This is not a dream—this is somebody’s reality.’”